NamikoMachida/Final_Project/README.md

 # __Search Natural History Specimens in idigbio Database__
 Specimen based research in biology or paleontology requires rigorous work in searching for relevant specimens stored in many natural history museums/institutions worldwide.
 To encourage researchers to utilize their collections, many museums/institutions have their own collection databases that are open to the public, however, it is still time-consuming and hard to find out relevant specimens from separately organized databases.
 A recently developed online database [idigbio](https://www.idigbio.org/) compiles specimen information from multiple museums, enabling us to conduct inter-museum collection searches.
-Here, a new function that utilizes the `ridigbio` package is created to flexibly accommodate users’ needs in conducting specimen searches and help them identify relevant museums for their research interest.
+Here, a new function that utilizes the `ridigbio` package is created to flexibly accommodate users’ needs in conducting specimen searches and help the users to identify museums that have relevant specimens for their research interest.

 ### __1. Getting Started__